ahmedhem/AlgoGraph/Plans/sprint_8(in progess)/Tasks.md

 ## AE
-- refactoring the pop style and code:
+- (Done) refactoring the pop style and code:
     - the style:
         - need to be consistent
     - the code: